DextroLaev/da6401_assignment2/README.md

-# 🐦 iNaturalist 12K Image Classifier - Custom CNN with PyTorch
+# 🐦 iNaturalist 12K Image Classifier - Custom CNN with PyTorch and Pre-Trained ResNet50 Model

 A configurable convolutional neural network (CNN) model for fine-grained image classification using the iNaturalist 12K dataset.
 This project includes: